jayay/di/README.md

 }
 ```
 If a `DIContainerInterface` is requested, `$this` will be returned by the container by default.
-The implementation of the `DIContainer` itself can be overwritten as well by pointing the interface to a new class.
+The implementation of `DIContainerNative` itself can be overwritten as well by pointing the interface to a new class.

 ## License